siqili0325/ROME/README.md

 # ROME
-R and Python demos for paper "Robust Mixture Models for Worst-Group Performance Under Latent Heterogeneity".
+R and Python demos for **Robust Mixture Models for Algorithmic Fairness Under Latent Heterogeneity**.